 Desolate vistas, noxious gas, people sinking into the ground – no this isn’t a description of a scene from a horror film.
 It’s every day life in Centralia, Pennsylvania, a creepy abandoned town that’s been on fire since 1962.

-Noxious Gasses Killed The Vegetation
+Noxious Gasses Destroyed The Vegetation

 The Closer You Get To The City The Worse The Road Gets

-If you're taking a road trip to Centralia, keep in mind that you'll have to finish your journey on foot.
 Route 61, the four lane highway that leads into the town, was finally shuttered in the '90s after the ground began to crack open and sink holes destroyed any possibility of the road being useful.

 The most likely cause of suffocation in Centralia is a random release of smoke or gas that strikes without warning and fills your lungs before you can take refuge.
-So if you plan on spending any time in the actual township, make sure to wear a gas mask.